You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 As you start to level up in your new skills, you’ll face harder challenges (just like in a videogame).
 Keep going, keep pushing, and make sure you go out of your way to make it fun.

-Luke Skywalker had Yoda, Harry Potter had Dumbledore, even Po had Master Shifu.
+Luke Skywalker had Yoda, Harry Potter had Dumbledore, and even Po had Master Shifu.

 Never underestimate the importance of having someone to guide you through your learning journey.